 Your plan expires on December 31st of the plan's 36th year.
 If your plan expires, it cannot be re-instated.
-Your Contributions, less sales charges and fees will be returned to you.
+Your Contributions, less sales charges and fees will be forfeited unless you reside in a province where unclaimed property legislation is in force, then any provincial unclaimed property laws will apply.
 If the Income is not paid as EAPs or an AIP, the Income will be paid to a designated educational institution as required under the Income Tax Act (Canada).
 Any unclaimed Government Grants will be returned to the applicable governments.